OSC/ood-documentation/develop/_sources/reference/files/nginx-stage-yml.rst.txt

 .. describe:: app_config_path (Hash)

-   an interpolated hash detailing the path to the NGINX app configs for each app type
+   an interpolated hash detailing the path to the NGINX app configurations for each app type

    Default
-     A recommended solution for app config locations
+     A recommended solution for app configuration locations

      .. code-block:: yaml